 Lipid levels can almost always be lowered with a combination of diet, weight loss, exercise, and medications.
-As lipid levels fall, so does the risk of developing coronary heart disease (CHD), as well as the risk of suffering a heart attack.
-It is not too late if CHD is already present; lipid-lowering treatment can be lifesaving.
+As lipid levels fall, so does the risk of developing cardiovascular disease (CVD), including disease of blood vessels supplying the heart (coronary artery disease), brain (cerebrovascular disease), and limbs (peripheral vascular disease).
+This results in a lower risk of suffering a heart attack or stroke.
+It is not too late if CVD is already present; lipid-lowering treatment can be lifesaving.

 WHO NEEDS TREATMENT FOR HIGH CHOLESTEROL?

 The decision to start lipid-lowering treatment is made on a case-by-case basis.
-Clinicians consider current lipid levels, the presence or absence of CHD, and other risk factors for CHD.
+Healthcare providers consider current lipid levels, the presence or absence of CVD, and other risk factors for CVD.

-- A target LDL cholesterol level below 70 to 80 mg/dL (1.81 to 2.07 mmol/L) is recommended for people who have CHD and have multiple major risk factors (eg, people with diabetes or who smoke).
+●A target LDL cholesterol level below 70 to 80 mg/dL (1.81 to 2.07 mmol/L) is recommended for people who have CVD and have multiple major risk factors (eg, people with diabetes or who smoke).

-- A target LDL cholesterol level less than 100 mg/dL (2.59 mmol/L) is recommended for people who have CHD but do not have many additional risk factors.
-Lifestyle changes as well as medications may be recommended when LDL cholesterol levels are greater than 100 mg/dL (2.59 mmol/L).
+●A target LDL cholesterol level less than 100 mg/dL (2.59 mmol/L) is recommended for people who have CVD but do not have many additional risk factors.
+Lifestyle changes as well as nonstatin medications may be recommended when LDL cholesterol levels are higher than 100 mg/dL (2.59 mmol/L).